GO FROM STUDENT TO SCIENTIST

 At the Institute, students are more than trainees — they are scientists who play an integral role in the transformative research underway in its labs.
 Additionally, our low student to faculty ratio ensures that student have frequent one-on-one mentorship from their thesis advisor.

-Structural Biology at Van Andel Institute Graduate School
+Epigenetics at Van Andel Institute Graduate School

 Looking for more information?

 Click here to read about our admissions requirements

 Bachelor of Arts or Science (B.A. or B.S.) degree or equivalent from an accredited college or university prior to enrollment